Aqua Horological Tintinnabulator: History

-Refurbishment
+2011 Refurbishment

 In November 2011, local Chartered Engineer Pete Dexter contacted the Centre management to ask why the clock appeared to be defunct.
 He was allowed to investigate, leading to his design and build of a new electrical control system for the animation.
 He also re-instated the original music, replacing an audio cassette tape system with one based on an audio CD.

 In February 2014, the clock was dismantled by Pete Dexter and technicians from intu Victoria Centre and taken to Croxall and other locations near Tamworth where Pete Dexter and the Rowland Emett Society carried out some initial refurbishment of the parts.
 In particular the frame was restored to its original configuration by adding many sections of tube, some of which were to raise the height by around 400mm.
 This height had been lost through two occasions where the legs buried in concrete had been sliced off to move the clock.
 The frame colour was restored to aircraft grey-green based on a paint chip discovered during dismantling.
 Pete Dexter designed and built a mechanical drive for the cobweb wheel, based on original photographs.
 The clock was assembled as a dry installation in Millennium Point, Birmingham.
 This formed part of a wider exhibition in Birmingham of the works of Rowland Emett.

 After around three months, it was dismantled and put back into storage until December 2014, when the parts were transported back to Nottingham.
 Between January and June 2015, Pete Dexter and staff at the Victoria Centre carried out significant further renovation.

 The clock was reassembled on the upper mall at the north end of the Victoria Centre and officially restarted on 17 June 2015 by Pete Dexter's granddaughter Emma Jaggers.
 It sits in a purpose-built GRP basin with a glass surround.
 Pete Dexter designed a new water system as part of the refurbishment, reinstating a circular fountain of twelve water jets, as had existed originally, with hand-crafted copper 'buds'.

+2026 Refurbishment

+In May 2026 the clock was dismantled for refurbishment, and it was announced that the clock would return to its original home on the lower floor again once complete.